Culture of Bangladesh

-The culture of Bangladesh is intertwined with the culture of the Bengal region of the Indian subcontinent.
-It has evolved over the centuries and encompasses the cultural diversity of several social groups of Bangladesh.
-The Bengal Renaissance of the 18th early 19th centuries, noted Bengali writers, saints, authors, scientists, researchers, thinkers, music composers, painters, film-makers have played a significant role in the development of Bengali culture.
-The culture of Bangladesh is deeply intertwined with the culture of the Bengal region.
-Basically, Bengali culture refers to the culture of Bangladesh.
-The Bengal Renaissance contained the seeds of a nascent political Indian nationalism which was the precursor in many ways to modern Indian artistic cultural expression.
+The culture of Bangladesh has evolved over the centuries and encompasses the cultural diversity of several social groups of the country.
+The Bengal Renaissance of the 18th early 19th centuries, noted Bengali writers, saints, authors, scientists, researchers, thinkers, music composers, painters, film-makers have played a significant role in the development of the Bangladeshi culture.

-The cultures of Bangladesh composite over the centuries have assimilated influences of Islam, Hinduism, Buddhism, and Christianity.
+The culture of Bangladesh is largely intertwined with the culture of the Bengal region of the Indian subcontinent.
+Basically, the term Bengali culture itself refers to the culture of Bangladesh broadly.
+The Bangladeshi culture composite over the centuries have assimilated influences of Islam, Hinduism, Buddhism, and Christianity.
 It is manifested in various forms, including music, dance, drama; art craft; folklore folktale; languages literature; philosophy religion; festivals celebrations; as well as in a distinct cuisine culinary tradition.

 Music, dance, drama

 Bangladeshi artists performing in a dance show.

 The music dance styles of Bangladesh may be divided into three categories: classical, folk, modern.

-After gaining independence from British rule, East Bengal (Bangladesh) was still a colony of Pakistan.
-It was called East Pakistan.

 The classical style has been influenced by other prevalent classical forms of music dances of the Indian subcontinent, accordingly, show some influenced dance forms like Bharatnatyam Kathak.

 Several dancing styles in vogue are practised in the northeastern part of the Indian subcontinent, like Manipuri Santhali dances, but Bangladesh has developed its own distinct dancing styles.
 Bangladesh has a rich tradition of folk songs, with lyrics rooted in vibrant tradition spirituality, mysticism, devotion.
 Such folk songs revolve around other themes, including love.
 The most prevalent folk songs music traditions include Bhatiali, Baul, Marfati, Murshidi, Bhawaiya.
 Lyricists like Lalon Shah, Hason Raja, Kangal Harinath, Romesh Shill, Abbas Uddin, many unknown anonymous lyricists have enriched the tradition of folk songs of Bangladesh.

 Tamak' (r.) and Tumdak' (l.) - typical drums of the Santhal people, photographed in a village in Dinajpur district, Bangladesh.

 In a relatively modern context, works of Rabindranath Tagore and Nazrul Islam form a major part of the cultural heritage of Bangladesh.
 Several musical instruments, some of them indigenous, are used in Bangladesh.
 Major musical instruments used are the bamboo flute (Bashi), drums (tabla, dhol), a single-stringed instrument named ektara, a four-stringed instrument called dotara, a pair of metal bowls, used for rhythm effects, called mandira.
 Currently, musical instruments of western origin, like guitars, drums, and the saxophone are used, sometimes along with traditional instruments (Muajj).
 From the 90's, It gave rise to quality rock bands, not only the urban place from Dhaka but also the port city Chittagong.